sbisoyi101/cypress-challenge/README.md

 ## Goal

-Create cypress tests that test for the above two example cases, as well as a test for the failure scenario when the input number is too large (i.e. greater than 10000000)
+Create cypress tests that test for the above two example cases, as well as a test for the failure scenario when the input number is too large (i.e. greater than 10000000).
+Bonus points for going above and beyond.

 ## Submitting
 Fork this repository, commit your code into that fork, and let us know when you are ready for us to review it!
 Best of luck!

 ## Running the Example application

-## Clone repostority
+### Clone repository
 Run `git clone https://github.com/TouchBistro/cypress-challenge`

-## Install Dependencies
+### Install Dependencies
 Run `npm install` from the top level folder of this repository

 ### Running The App